 - The production crew seem to think that a 50,000 ton warship can perform handbrake turns.

 - Apparently a museum ship can be brought up to fighting condition in under a few hours, complete with fuel and ammunition.
-The USS Iowa took 2 years to recomission in 1980's.
+The USS Iowa took 2 years to recommission in 1980's.